nick-carroll1/LLM-Recommender-System/README.md

 Answer:
 ```

-All four prompts were compared against a baseline model, which recommended the top ten most popular movies from the training set to every user.
+**Candidate Set**: Since there are 1683 movies in the MovieLens 100k dataset, it's impratical to feed them all to the prompt.
+Therefore, we generate a candidate set of potential recommendations by identifying users with similar tastes and selecting movies that they have rated highly.
+Specifically, candidate sets are selected from top rated movies by similar users, who are selected by cosine similarity of a vector of a user's ratings.
+Based on Wang & Lim's research[2], which suggests the best number of similar users and movies to consider, we use ratings from $10$ users who are most like the person we're recommending movies to, and from these, we choose $20$ movies to recommend as our candidate set.

-*Note: candidate sets are selected from top rated movies by similar users; similar users are selected by cosine similarity of a vector of a user's ratings*
+**Baseline Model**: All four prompts were compared against a baseline model, which recommended the top ten most popular movies from the training set to every user.

 ## Results